Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer: Scalar Intermittency and `Blob'-like Behavior

 \citet{Gifford-1959} presented the meandering plume model (also discussed in \cite{MarroNironiEtAl-2015}) in which the plume mixing occurs through two simultaneous phenomena captured via their PDFs.
 The first component of this model is the meandering of the center of mass ($p_m$ in equation \ref{eq:MeandPlume}) of the plume where large scale structures transport the entire plume along the wall-normal and span-wise directions.
 The second component of the theory encompasses the local dissipation of the plume through small scale turbulence and random molecular motion ($p_{cr}$ in equation \ref{eq:MeandPlume}).
 With $\xi$ denoting the mixture fraction, $x,y,z$ denoting the stream-wise, wall-normal, and span-wise position respectively, and $y_m$ and $z_m$ denoting the $y$ and $z$ locations of the center of mass.
 Critically, the model assumes that the two processes are independent of each other, an approximation that holds in high-$Re$ boundary layers when the plume diameter $D_p \ll \delta$ (i.e. $p_{cr} = fn(\xi, x, y-y_m,z-z_m\,\textrm{only})$).
 This implies that, in the frame of reference of the plume's center of mass, its statistical characteristics (such as distributions of concentration, inclination angle, AR etc.) for a given $x$ will be independent of $y$ and $z$.
 In other words, if the plume meanders to a given location, then its statistical characteristics should be identical to other wall-normal locations (though the probability of this meandering, $p_m$ will be different).

-We evaluate this condition via the pdf of the average mixture fraction, $\tilde{\xi}$ for both the cases.
-Figure \ref{fig:ScaledInjLoc} shows the scaled (by maximum value) blob concentration probabilities at different wall-normal distances from the injection point.
+We evaluate this condition via the pdf of the average mixture fraction, $\tilde{\xi}$ for both the \RevisionText{log- and wake-injection cases.} Figure \ref{fig:ScaledInjLoc} shows the scaled (by maximum value) blob concentration probabilities at different wall-normal distances from the injection point.
 The data suggests that while the average total concentration decreases further from the injection point, the distribution of blob concentration at an arbitrary distances from the injection point seem to be identical.
-Phenomenologically this suggests that blobs of different concentrations indiscriminately meander from the injection line such that the statistical distribution of the concentration of the blobs at any wall-normal distance form the injection line are identical.
-This is precisely what the meandering plume model predicts and as such this data supports the validity of the model in this region.
+Phenomenologically this suggests that blobs of different concentrations indiscriminately meander from the injection line such that the statistical distribution of the concentration of the blobs at any wall-normal distance form the injection line are identical. \RevisionText{This supports the statistical independence of the meandering and dispersion mechanisms described in the meandering plume model.
+However, further studies, ideally with a well converged dataset and a range of injection locations, are necessary to confidently establish the statistical independence between wall-normal location and distribution of blob mixture fraction.}